tghurair/agentic-prompting/README.md

 # Agentic Prompting: AI Prompt Engineering Assistant

 A comprehensive tool designed to help you explore and master various prompt engineering techniques.
-This project leverages LLMs (Large Language Models) to optimize and enhance your prompt crafting skills, making it easier to generate effective and context-aware prompts for a wide range of applications.
+This project leverages LLMs (Large Language Models) or a LLM agent to optimize and enhance your prompt crafting skills, making it easier to generate effective and context-aware prompts for a wide range of applications.

 ## Table of Contents
 1. [Features](#features)